osresearch/modelf/README.md

 the parity and has a lookup table of IBM scancodes to USB keycodes that it uses to generate the HID messages.

-We could generate commands to the keyboard as well to query its version, enable the LEDs, etc.  That is left as a future project; sometimes the teensy won't program, so once the case is closed up it is hard to iterate on future developments.
+We can also generate commands to the keyboard to query its version, enable the LEDs, etc.  There appears to be some sort of problem with the way that we're dealing with the bus, but it mostly works.
+Sometimes toggling caps-lock/num-lock at a high rate causes problems. teensy won't program, so once the case is closed up it is hard to iterate